carpentries/sandpaper/tests/testthat/_snaps/utils-xml.md

-# paths in instructor view that are not HTML get diverted
+# paths in instructor view that are nested or not HTML get diverted

     Code
       xml2::xml_find_all(html_test, ".//a")